About the Retreat

 - Kyabje Lama Zopa Rinpoche’s advice on the nyung-nay practice, Lama Yeshe Wisdom Archives

 - Nyung-nay retreat and its benefits, from the FPMT’s Chokyi Gyaltsen Center, Malaysia.

-- You should have taken the Great Thousand-armed Chenrezig Initiation, which will require taking the Bodhisattva Vows; if you haven’t you should at least have received a complete initiation (wang) from one of the three higher classes of tantra.
-If you do not have initiation please contact email@example.com to discuss your suitability for this retreat.
+- It would be good if have taken the Great Thousand-armed Chenrezig Initiation, which will require taking the Bodhisattva Vows; if you haven’t you should at least have received a complete initiation (wang) from one of the three higher classes of tantra.
+If you do not have initiation or unsure about whether you are suitable to do a Nyung Nay please contact firstname.lastname@example.org to discuss your suitability for this retreat.

 Rules of Discipline

-Since Vajrayana is a semi-monastic meditation centre and not a guesthouse, we ask all of our retreatants and visitors to observe the following rules of discipline in order to maintain an atmosphere conducive to inner reflection and meditation:
+Since Vajrayana is a semi-monastic meditation centre , we ask all of our retreatants and visitors to observe the following rules of discipline in order to maintain an atmosphere conducive to inner reflection and meditation:

 - Respect all life: do not intentionally kill any living being, even small insects.

 - Respect others’ property: do not steal or take anything not freely given.

 - Be honest and straightforward: do not lie or intentionally deceive others.
 This is easy when observing silence!